 These Procedures were designed with an eye toward timely and efficient dispute resolution.
 As part of the New gTLD Program, these Procedures apply to all proceedings administered by each of the dispute resolution service providers (DRSP).
-Each of the DRSPs has a specific set of rules or will have supplementary procedures that will also apply to such proceedings.
+Each of the DRSPs has a specific set of rules that will also apply to such proceedings.